-- The good news: Significantly fewer young people, particularly youth of color, are dropping out before completing four years of high school than in recent years. - ✓ Despite improvements, more than one in every ten students who should have graduated in 2015 left high school without a diploma.
-Rates remain higher for Black, Hispanic and American Indian students than for white students, and higher for students facing a variety of challenges, like poverty, disability and homelessness. - Increasing numbers of students are remaining in school for more than four years to keep moving toward a high school credential.
+- ✓ The good news: Significantly fewer young people are dropping out before completing four years of high school. - ✓ Despite improvements, more than one in every ten students who should have graduated in 2016 left high school without a diploma.
+Rates remain higher for Black, Hispanic and American Indian students than for white students, and higher for students facing a variety of challenges, like poverty, disability and homelessness. - ✓ Increasing numbers of students are remaining in school for more than four years to keep moving toward a high school credential.
 Fortunately, higher shares of youth of color and those facing specific challenges like disability are still connected to school after four years, but need more time to finish.
-Others are not as likely to remain connected, but still benefit from additional years of school, including those experiencing economic disadvantage and homelessness.
+Others are not as likely to remain connected, but still benefit from additional years of high school, including those experiencing economic disadvantage and homelessness.